quantum-kite/kite/docs/documentation/index.md

 !!!
 Info "Examples" and "More Examples"

-    The section [Examples] illustrates the concepts discussed in the Tutorial (Secs.
-1-9) with simple examples.
+    Section [Examples] contains step-by-step examples aimed to expand on key concepts covered by the Tutorial.
-    Additional resources are available in KITE's repository [kite/examples/][examples-folder], including the scripts used to generate the figures in KITE's presentation paper.
+    Additional resources are available in the section [More examples][examples-folder].

 [HDF5]: https://www.hdfgroup.org